ddev/ddev/docs/content/users/install/ddev-installation.md

 === "Linux apt/yum"

-    DDEV has Debian and RPM packages that work with both apt and yum repositories, and on most any variant that usees those, including Windows WSL2.
+    DDEV has Debian and RPM packages that work with both apt and yum repositories, and on most any variant that uses those, including Windows WSL2.

     * Debian/Ubuntu and derivative distros - Install the ddev apt repositories with: